#032 Hell or High Wages

 The rise should not stop there, the minimum wage floor should continue to rise as Britain’s growth picks up and inflation & energy prices fall back.

-The Trades Union Congress (TUC) have recently also called for a U.K. wide £15 minimum wage, to be in place in Britain, by at least 2030.
+The Trades Union Congress (TUC) have recently also called for a U.K. wide £15 minimum wage, to be in place in Britain, by at least 2030, I’d argue this should come sooner, at the next election in 2024 or 2025.